rust-lang/book/src/ch10-02-traits.md

 before `trait` in Listing 10-12.

-One restriction to note with trait implementations is that we can implement a trait on a type only if either the trait or the type is local to our crate.
+One restriction to note with trait implementations is that we can implement a trait on a type only if the trait or the type is local to our crate.
 For example, we can implement standard library traits like `Display` on a custom type like `Tweet` as part of our `aggregator` crate functionality, because the type `Tweet` is local to our `aggregator` crate.
 We can also